 5.2.6.
 Develop successful inclusion experiences.

 5.2.7.
-Develop proficiency in the languages used to teach individuals who are deaf or hard of hearing.
+Develop proficiency in the languages/modes of communication used to teach individuals who are deaf or hard of hearing.

 5.2.8.
 Provide activities to promote print literacy and content area reading and writing through instruction via spoken language and/or American Sign Language.